Hopf fibration: Fiber bundle structure

 The Hopf fibration defines a fiber bundle, with bundle projection p.
 This means that it has a "local product structure", in the sense that every point of the 2-sphere has some neighborhood U whose inverse image in the 3-sphere can be identified with the product of U and a circle: p^{−1}(U) ≅ U × S^{1}.
 Such a fibration is said to be locally trivial.

 For the Hopf fibration, it is enough to remove a single point m from S^{2} and the corresponding circle p^{−1}(m) from S^{3}; thus one can take U = S^{2}\{m}, and any point in S^{2} has a neighborhood of this form.

 Geometric interpretation using rotations

 Another geometric interpretation of the Hopf fibration can be obtained by considering rotations of the 2-sphere in ordinary 3-dimensional space.
 The rotation group SO(3) has a double cover, the spin group Spin(3), diffeomorphic to the 3-sphere.
 The spin group acts transitively on S^{2} by rotations.
-The stabilizer of a point is isomorphic to the circle group.
+The stabilizer of a point is isomorphic to the circle group; its elements are angles of rotation leaving the given point unmoved, all sharing the axis connecting that point to the sphere's center.
 It follows easily that the 3-sphere is a principal circle bundle over the 2-sphere, and this is the Hopf fibration.

 To make this more explicit, there are two approaches: the group Spin(3) can either be identified with the group Sp(1) of unit quaternions, or with the special unitary group SU(2).